xojs/xo/readme.md

-    --extend        Extend defaults with a custom config  [Can be set multiple times] --open          Open files with issues in your editor --quiet         Show only errors and no warnings --extension     Additional extensions to lint [Can be set multiple times]
+    --extend        Extend defaults with a custom config  [Can be set multiple times] --open          Open files with issues in your editor --quiet         Show only errors and no warnings --extension     Additional extension to lint [Can be set multiple times]

   Examples
     $ xo